-Bigger Thinking – Part Two: Productivity and Performance Post-Brexit
+Bigger Thinking Series Part 2: Productivity and Performance Post-Brexit

 2018 will be a year of change for UK businesses in so many ways; Brexit has seen to that.

 2017 ended with news headlines of UK productivity lagging across a many markets.
 Now, in 2018, predictions regarding productivity levels, combined with the uncertainty of Brexit, are at times, as wild and varied as the process of exit is complicated.

 And whether you’re forlorn about the grand exit, or delighted, the fact remains; the future success of the UK economy in a post-Brexit era will be heavily influenced by levels of productivity.

 The UK media has been focused on automation and investment in technology as the major routes to improve productivity levels – and they clearly have a role to play, especially in the manufacturing sector.
 However, in every business, and especially in professional services, it is the people factor that will be the key to driving more productive working and an increase in output.

 There is no doubt that as the UK economy is scrutinised by the media, we can expect to see the word ‘productivity’ in the news alongside Brexit reports more frequently.
 And when it comes to driving up productivity levels in a sustainable way, business leaders facing evolving and unknown markets will have to work out how their company can work smarter, not necessarily harder or longer.

 The positive news is that small, incremental improvements in performance and productivity across a significant number of businesses can have a huge effect on the UK as a whole.
 But for this increased productivity and performance level to be sustained, an increased motivation is needed.
 This motivation however has to be based on a long term, authentic and meaningful incentive, not simply vouchers attached to the Christmas email.
 For when there is a meaningful motivation on the table for every employee, tangible lifts in productivity levels are seen, through the individual small actions by the many.